 Research also indicates that married women derive more physical and emotional pleasure from sex !

 It may be that some people are waiting until marriage to have sex or that being in a committed relationship such as marriage provides a safe environment to explore your sexuality.
 For instance, people are more likely to engage in BDSM activities with a romantic partner than a casual partner .

 There’s truth that sexual frequency slows down the longer you’re in a relationship.
 But it’s not necessarily your marital status that’s led to a decrease.
 Researcher and professor Kaye Wellings has said that people in relationships over six years long or more have half as much sex as those under two years .

 Sex is important to relationships.
 People who have a lower frequency of sex are often less happy.
 Sex can make you feel beautiful, connected, relaxed, and loved, just to name a few of the awesome perks.
 For some people, not having enough sex is a deal-breaker that can lead to a miserable marriage.

 One thing that some people struggle with is finding time for sex, even if it’s important to them.
 It might not sound sexy, but scheduling a date or sex helps to make sure you have enough sex to be satisfied.
 It might be as simple as having sex on Friday nights or agreeing to have sex whenever the kids are somewhere else overnight.
 A regular date night will often lead to sex and is sure to be beneficial to your marriage.

-But sex isn’t everything in marriage (check out more marriage advice).
+But sex isn’t everything in marriage.
 You share a life and a home, perhaps children or pets.
 Your partnership extends outside of the bedroom.
 So if you’re not having sex as much as most married people, you don’t need to worry.
 As long as you and your spouse are okay with it, you’re fine.